infektyd/SyntraFoundation/README.md

 ## 📄 License

-This iOS migration maintains the same license as the main SyntraFoundation project.
+This Project maintains the same license as the main SyntraFoundation project.
 See LICENSE file in the repository root.

 ---